Mindmasterparav/alt-mobility-assignment/Visualization/README.md

 This folder contains Power BI visualizations designed to analyze customer retention through cohort analysis.
 The goal is to track how many customers from a specific first-order month (cohort) make repeat purchases in subsequent months.

 ---
+## 🔹 What the Dashboard Shows

+The visuals help identify:
+- How customer retention changes over time.
+- Which cohorts retain customers longer.
+- When most customers tend to drop off.

+This supports Alt Mobility's goal of improving lifetime value and reducing churn.

+---

+## How to Read the Matrix

+Each row in the matrix represents a **cohort** — customers who made their first purchase in a specific month (e.g., april 2022).
+Each column shows how many **months after that first purchase** those customers returned to place another order.

+**Example:**

+- If Cohort 2022-04 shows:
+  - `110` at Month 0 → 110 customers made their first purchase in April 2022.
+  - `2` at Month 1 → 2 of them returned in May 2022.
+  - `2` at Month 2 → 2 customers returned in June 2020.
+  - `6` at Month 36 → 6 customers were still active 36 months later.

+This structure allows for clear visual tracking of retention trends.

+---
 ## Matrix Heatmap

 The matrix visualizes customer cohort behavior over time: